Appendix A: Definition of Reporting Terms

 The Interim Assessment Blocks (IABs) focus on a smaller set of skills and are designed to provide targeted information for educators about student performance.
 Educators may use the IAB score(s) to focus classroom instruction on certain areas where a student or group of students needs improvement.
 Scores will be reported at the block level.
 Further details of the Block Level Descriptors are found in table A.3.

-The second time a student takes the same interim assessment, the scores are sent in with the same name, but these scores do not replace the original assessment report;.
+When a student takes the same interim assessment subsequently, the scores are reported with the same name, but these scores do not replace the original assessment report.
 Previous scores will persist to provide a comparison between the first test opportunity and the second and any subsequent opportunity.

 ICA Reporting

-The ICAs are intended for use as a benchmarking tool that measures similar content as the summative assessments.
-The ICAs contain overall scale scores, overall performance level designations, and claim-level information.
+The ICAs are intended for use as a benchmarking tool that measures similar content to the summative assessments.
+The ICAs contain overall scale scores, overall achievement level designations, and claim-level information.

-Refer to the descriptors of an ICA score in table A.4 (ELA) and table A.5 (mathematics) that follow.
+Refer to the descriptors of an ICA score in table A.5 (mathematics).

 Important Information About Interim Assessments

-• Interim assessments that require hand scoring must be scored locally in the Teacher Hand Scoring System.
+- Interim assessments that require hand scoring must be scored locally in the Teacher Hand Scoring System (THSS).
 This scoring is not subject to the rigorous controls used in summative assessment, and local results may show some variations.

-• Interim assessment items are not public.
+- Interim assessment items are not public.
+For example, educators may display interim assessment items to a classroom of students as part of their instruction but should not allow test content to leave the classroom.
 Exposure to and familiarity with test items may affect student performance and the validity of interim assessment results.

 CAST Interim Assessments